-Amazon Echo vs Google Home UK: which one is right for you?
+Amazon Echo vs Google Home: which one is right for you? | Stuff

 It’s now something of a tie when it comes news though, as Google Home has beefed up its offerings in time for its UK launch.
 Both the Echo and Home now offer pre-recorded clips from the likes of The Guardian, The Telegraph, BBC, The Financial Times and Sky News.
 It’s a fantastic way to quickly catch up on headlines while you get dressed/feed the cat/brush your teeth.

-Winner: Amazon Echo - the Echo still has the edge on flexibility, despite Google Home's big UK push
+Winner: Amazon Echo – the Echo still has the edge on flexibility

 Amazon Echo vs Google Home: Shopping